serebrov/serebrov.github.io-hugo/content/posts/2016-07-03-simple-git-workflow.md

  * Note: at this point changes are not merged yet.
 Now we have a pull request which can be reviewed by other developers and discussed.
 It is possible to update it with some fixes (just commit some changes on the same branch and push them)
 * When the pull request is approved it can be merged to `master` branch:
  * Click `Merge pull requests` button and confirm merge
  * Note: github will not allow to merge the branch if there are conflicts.
-In this case you need to merge changes from master branch to you current branch, fix the conflicts and then push your branch to the server again.
+In this case you need to merge changes from master branch to your current branch, fix the conflicts and then push your branch to the server again.

 Similar technique can be used not only with github, but with other git servers too (for example, bitbucket).